Employment Applicant Data Protection

 In making an application for employment with Unum, Unum has a lawful basis to collect and process information about you.
 This privacy notice provides information to

 you on how your personal information is used as part of the recruitment process.

 We are committed to meeting our data protection obligations and in accordance with the

-requirements of the General Data Protection Regulations (GPDR) it is confirmed that:
+requirements of the Data Protection Act 2018 and the General Data Protection Regulations (GPDR) it is confirmed that:

 - The data controller is Unum, Milton Court, Dorking, RH4 3LZ

 - Details of Unum’s Data Protection Officer are available on our website, www.unum.co.uk